-Service members do their jobs in some pretty stressful environments.
-From patrolling in a deadly combat zone to saying your final good-byes at a military funeral — it can be intense.
+Service members perform their duties in some extremely stressful environments.
+From patrolling in a deadly combat zone to saying your final goodbyes at a military funeral, it can be intense.

 Check out our list of the worst times to have a negligent discharge: